 Where Is It?

-Dieng Plateau is located 70 miles (115 km) west of Yogyakarta city in central Java, Indonesia.
+Dieng Plateau is located 115 kilometers (70 miles) west of Yogyakarta city in central Java, Indonesia.
 The nearest airport is also in Yogyakarta (YIA), and it’s served by a bunch of budget friendly airlines with good ratings.